Proactive AI Adoption can be Threatening: When Help Backfires: Methods

 \textbf{Procedure.} Participants were asked to imagine themselves as part of a consulting team preparing a client presentation.
-Depending on condition, they either requested help (reactive) or received unsolicited help (anticipatory), and the helper was described as either a colleague (human) or ChatGPT (AI).
+We selected presentation preparation as the focal task because it is a recognizable form of knowledge work that is sufficiently common such that participants have likely encountered similar tasks, and for which AI assistance is plausible.
+It also makes issues of evaluation, authorship, and competence salient, as presentations often involve visible performance and external judgment and can be consequential at the workplace.
+This made it a useful context for testing whether anticipatory help would be experienced as self-threatening, since this task is likely to be seen as identity-relevant.
+Depending on condition, participants either requested help (reactive) or received unsolicited help (anticipatory), and the helper was described as either a colleague (human) or ChatGPT (AI).

-For example, in the \emph{AI anticipatory providing} condition, participants read: \begin{quote} As you are working, a message from ChatGPT pops up: ``Hey, let me help you with this.
+In the \emph{AI anticipatory} condition, participants read: \begin{quote} As you are working, a message from ChatGPT pops up: ``Hey, let me help you with this.
 Just upload the data, and I'll work on some ideas for the next project meeting.'' \end{quote}

 In the \emph{AI reactive} condition: \begin{quote} You open ChatGPT and type, ``Hey, can you help me with this?
 If I upload the data, maybe you can help me work on some ideas for the next project meeting?''
 ChatGPT responds: ``Of course, I would be happy to help.'' \end{quote}